thoughtbot/ruby-science/book/code_smells/large_class.md

 ### Example

-This class has a high flog score, has a large number of methods, more private than public methods and has multiple responsibility:
+This class has a high flog score, has a large number of methods, more private than public methods and has multiple responsibilities:

 ` app/models/question.rb@2f6e005